dany237/data-structures-python/README.md

 # data-structures-python
-This repository is dedicated to my assignment on build a python  package to manage a some data structure
+This repository is dedicated to my assignment on build a python  package to manage some data structure